Jhajibhaskar/csv_parser_tool/README.md

 2.Open the Extracted folder where all files are present , Right click the mouse & click on "Open in Terminal" Option

-3.Type the following Command:      python csv_project.py data.csv  & press Enter
+3.Type the following Command & press Enter:      python csv_project.py data.csv

 4.This will load the CSV file into memory and start the command-line tool. we can then enter commands such as count , mean column , filter column value , sort column , stddev column , and exit to perform various operations on the data.